HaxeFoundation/intellij-haxe/CONTRIBUTING.md

     - OS and OS version
     - JDK version

-- Check if the bug already exists at the [TiVo repository](https://github.com/tivo/intellij-haxe/issues).
+- Check if the bug already exists at the [HaxeFoundation repository](https://github.com/HaxeFoundation/intellij-haxe/issues).
  If it does, add your example to the discussion.

 ##Development Environment